 Site5 combines some of the better aspects of its EIG siblings.
 It’s approachable like iPage while having the powerful interface of Bluehost.
 For as much as it gets right, though, it gets a lot wrong, too.
 The mishmash of features makes it feel balanced in some areas and disjointed in others.

 You could do worse — see our HostMonster review to see how much worse — but you can also do a lot better.
-If you’re looking for a host that can provide more features at a cheaper price, check out our other web hosting reviews.

 What do you think of Site5?
 Have you used it?
 Let us know in the comments below and, as always, thanks for reading.